- BY Colin Yeo

 Asylum appeals incoming

-The average time it takes for the First-tier Tribunal to decide an asylum case was 82 weeks in the period April to June 2023.
-This is up from 29 weeks prior to the pandemic.
-It was only 48 weeks as recently as 2021, so this looks like a pretty serious problem at the tribunal.
-Given that it is well known that there is a huge asylum backlog and that the Home Office is increasing the number of asylum decisions made, it was inevitable that the asylum caseload at the tribunal would increase.
-It seems this has not been matched by increased resources for appeals.
+The appeal backlog is growing.
+The average time it takes for the First-tier Tribunal to decide an asylum case was 39 weeks in the period January to March 2024.
+This is up from 29 weeks prior to the pandemic and we can expect it to increase substantially from this year as the additional appeals work their way through the system.
+It was inevitable that the asylum caseload at the tribunal would increase as a result of increased Home Office decision making but it seems this has not been matched by increased resources for appeals.

-There is a further problem which exacerbates the situation: there are no lawyers left.
-That’s because legal aid rates are so low that lawyers cannot afford to do the work any more.
-This may well be a cause for celebration for some, but it risks serious unfairness and causes significant problems to the tribunal system.
 Already, even before the increase in the number of appeals being lodged, around half of asylum seekers were unable to find a legal aid lawyer.
 That proportion is going to fall.
 We don’t grow on trees and even if funding were improved it would still take time to expand the pool of available legal aid lawyers.

 The lack of lawyers means that many asylum seekers will go unrepresented.
 As well as being unfair and risking bad outcomes, including return of refugees to situations of persecution, it builds in additional delays and will make it much harder to reduce the appeal backlog.
 It takes a lot longer for judges to deal with appeals where there is no lawyer involved.